visgl/deck.gl/docs/layers/base-layer.md

 deck.gl is often able to autodetect the number of objects in your `data` prop, however in special situations it can be useful to control this directly.

-##### `onHover` (Function, optional)

-This callback will be called when the mouse hovers over a feature drawn by the layer (assuming it is not occluded by any succeeding layers).

-The function will be called with a single parameter `info`, which is an object that contains a variety of fields describing the hover event and what was hovered.

-**Requires `pickable` to be true.**

-##### `onClick` (Function, optional)

-This callback will be called when the mouse hovers over a feature drawn by the layer (assuming it is not occluded by any succeeding layers).

-The function will be called with a single parameter `info`, which is an object that contains a variety of fields describing the click event and what was hovered.

-**Requires `pickable` to be true.**

 ##### `updateTriggers`